ddsky/spoonacular-api-clients/javascript/docs/MenuItemsApi.md

 let apiInstance = new SpoonacularApi.MenuItemsApi();
 let opts = {
-  'query': burger, // String | The (natural language) search query.
+  'query': "burger", // String | The (natural language) search query.
   'minCalories': 50, // Number | The minimum amount of calories the menu item must have.
   'maxCalories': 800, // Number | The maximum amount of calories the menu item can have.
   'minCarbs': 10, // Number | The minimum amount of carbohydrates in grams the menu item must have.